teja569/teja569/README.md

 ### ⚡ Fun Fact

-I’ve coordinated large-scale college events, excelled in both academics and sports, and still managed to stay passionate about coding and web development! 🌟📚🏆

----
+I’ve balanced tech, teamwork, and leadership—from building IoT systems and mobile apps to coordinating fests and spiking the volleyball court 🏐💻🔥